premnath018/hostel_portal/README.md

     ```
 3. Set up your web server (e.g., Apache) to serve the project directory.
 4. Import the provided SQL database file (`database.sql`) into your MySQL database.
-5. Update the database configuration in `config.php` with your database credentials.
+5. Update the database configuration in `/api/db/connection.php` with your database credentials.

 ## Usage